portikM/portimaksym.com/content/articles/building-design-system-at-kong.md

 ### Kongponents reskin

 ::wrapper{classNames="mb-8"}
-At first we were planning to only do what's necessary to give the components new look and feel and to integrate new design tokens into the styles.
+At first we were planning to only do what's necessary to give the components a new look and feel and to integrate new design tokens into the styles.
 However, we realized that with many outdated variations of different components going away, we will need to revisit most of the props and slots in every component.
 Since doing that practically meant going through each component line-by-line, we decided to also tackle a few code smells that we found along the way.
 In the end, apart from styling changes, Kongponents v9 includes:

 * Accessibility improvements
 * Better and more intuitive prop naming